-On Peak Demand Charge (Number of Approved Nonholiday Weekdays in Billing Cycle/Number of Nonholiday Weekdays in Billing Cycle)
+On Peak Demand Charge (Number of Approved Nonholiday Weekdays in Billing Cycle/Number of Nonholiday Weekdays in Billing Cycle) The normal on-peak demand charges are as follows:

 The number of monthly peak days is estimated to be 23.
 The number of waiver/outage days under this scenario is 1.